 The standard anticoagulation regimen is normally used.
-See separate Deep Vein Thrombosis and Pulmonary Embolism articles).
-It is essential to begin anticoagulation with heparin, during induction of warfarin therapy.
+See the separate Deep Vein Thrombosis and Pulmonary Embolism articles).
+It is essential to begin anticoagulation with heparin, during induction of oral anticoagulation.
 This is to prevent an initial pro-coagulant state and WISN.

-- See separate Prevention of Venous Thromboembolism article.
+- See the separate Prevention of Venous Thromboembolism article.

 Asymptomatic patients with protein C deficiency, ie those without VTE: